-Loving Earth Compost began when Whitney Davis, owner, became involved with a local not-for-profit with a goal to educate people on how to home compost.
+Loving Earth Compost began when Whitney Davis, former owner, became involved with a local not-for-profit with a goal to educate people on how to home compost.
 Quickly she noticed there were many people interested in composting but were unable due to a variety of barriers.
 She realized if composting was more accessible, more people would do it.
 Loving Earth Compost was created.

 The Composting Process